What’s this about?

 After all that work – success in more ways than one

-In addition to switching from Habland to Xenet for our “broadband” as above, I also switched mobile providers.
+In addition to switching from Habland to Xenet for our “broadband” as above, I also switched mobile providers for my phone.

-Previously I was paying Habland €35 all in, and Simyo €5.
+Previously I was paying Habland €35 all in for broadband and Simyo €5 for the phone.
 As I was now down to €21 for broadband, I felt I could manage a slight increase in mobile cost and still win out. €9 got me unlimited calls and 70GB data a month with Xenet which meant I would have some spare data for emergencies – my main router would automatically switch to using the mobile hotspot if it is was turned on – all sorted.

 Is this something only techies can do?
 Almost 5 years ago I was seriously ill and my memory and concentration is now SHOT.
 If I can do this so can others.